How Long Does It Take to Remineralize Teeth?

 7. Try Healthy Habits That Support Oral Health

-Oil pulling with coconut or sesame oil, eating probiotic-rich foods like yogurt or kefir, and treating dry mouth with saliva substitutes or medication changes can all support remineralization.
+Oil pulling with coconut or sesame oil, eating probiotic-rich foods like yogurt or kefir, and addressing dry mouth directly can all create a better oral environment for enamel repair.

 Gum Graft Recovery: How Long Does It Take?